marcozennaro/tropo_paper/paper.md

-    the vertical plane accounts for the fact that the attenuation increases linearly with the distance, instead of quadratically as is the case in normal propagation conditions, so the received signal level could be higher than that of free space propgation.
+    the vertical plane accounts for the fact that the attenuation increases linearly with the distance, instead of quadratically as is the case in normal propagation conditions, so the received signal level could be higher than that corresponding to free space propagation.
     \autoref{fig:Munich-Gradient} is an example of the output of the script showing the threshold for ducting conditions.